fatum/atom-android/README.md

 ## Usage

+### Tracker Description
 The SDK provides a tracker class which contains a local SQLite DB and tracks events based on certain parameters.

+You can use track() method in order to track the events to an Atom Stream.
+The tracker accumulates The tracker accumulates events and flushes them when it meets one of the following conditions: events and flushes them when it meets one of the following conditions:

+1. Flush Interval has been reached (default: 10 seconds).
+2. Bulk Length has been reached (default: 4 events).
+3. Maximum Request Limit has been reached (default: 1MB).

+In case of failure the tracker will preform an exponential back-off with jitter.
+The tracker stores events in a local SQLITE database.

 **The Report Job Service should be added from Android API version 21 and above:**